Friedel-Crafts alkylation

 Friedel-crafts alkylation reactions are not particularly useful as a general rule simply because of the limitations of this type of reaction.
 The main problems with Friedel-Crafts alkylation reactions are:

 Polyalkylation: The product of this reaction, alkyl substituted aromatic rings are more susceptible to electrophilic attack than the starting material.
-This is simply because the alkyl group attached to the aromatic ring is an activating group, this makes the aromatic ring much more willing to undergo electrophilic substitution and leads to polyalkylation products as shown below:
+This is simply because the alkyl group attached to the aromatic ring is an activating group, this makes the alkyl substituted aromatic ring much more willing to undergo further electrophilic substitution leads to polyalkylation products as shown below:

 It is possible to try and reduce the possibility of polyalkylation by using a large excess of the starting reactant.
 We have seen that any substituent that can feed electron density into an aromatic ring results in a mixture of polyalkylated products being produced.
 However there are many substituents that withdraw electron density from aromatic rings.
 These substituents will make the aromatic ring less able to attack an electrophile, that is the aromatic ring will be deactivated.
 The most common deactivating groups that you are likely to meet include:

 Aromatic rings containing these deactivating groups are not able to attack carbocations.
 This means that aromatic rings containing these deactivating groups are not able to undergo Friedel-Crafts substitution reactions.
-Another issue comes into play with aromatic rings contain basic groups such as the amino group (-NH2).
+Another issue comes into play with aromatic rings contain basic groups such as the amino group (-NH2); as shown below:

 addition of a Lewis acid to aromatic rings

-containing a basic amino group will reseult in the formation of a complex ion
+containing a basic amino group will result in the formation of a complex ion and so Friedel Craft reactions reactions will fail.

 Key Points